vasilakisfil/Introspected-REST/README.md

 We coult keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities for all resources, as [IATEOAS notes](#934-discovery-of-api-resources-and-capabilities).

+++ SAY ABOUT QUERIES, IDENTIFICATION OF MICROTYPES AND FULL RESPONSE

 ### Signaling and negotiating MicroTypes
 Note that delivering problem+json (a Media Type that was never negotiated) is a problem in REST API as well!
 2 issues